Supporting developing countries to integrate the agricultural sectors into National Adaptation Plans (NAPs)

 The project integrates agriculture in National Adaptation Plans and supports partner countries in identifying and integrating climate adaptation measures for the agricultural sector into relevant national planning and budgeting processes.
 It is a multi-year initiative and responds to country-driven needs.
 The integration will help to enhance: - institutional capacities and processes for operationalizing climate response strategies in the sector; - access to international climate finance sources such as GEF and Green Climate Fund; - more strategic allocations of national budgets earmarked for adaptation Investments; - sharing of lessons learned and best practices on adaptation-related planning and budgeting processes.
 While the focus of the project is on the agricultural sector, including forestry and fisheries, the results and processes used are highly relevant to inform other sectors of good practices in integrating adaptation needs into national planning and budgeting.

 - Each of the eight countries that joined the programme in 2015 are implementing activities in collaboration with Ministries of Agriculture and Environment with the support of UNDP and FAO.
 Details of progress in each country can be found on the UNDP and FAO web-pages.

-- Three new countries that have joined the programme in 2016 (Colombia, Gambia, Guatemala) are preparing their workplans for initiating activities.
+- Three new countries that have joined the programme in 2016 (Colombia, Gambia, Guatemala) have started their activities

 - The programme has been instrumental in catalyzing global attention for climate change adaptation and agriculture, through global, regional and national forums.

-- For details on specific country actions and achievements see FAO and UNDP project website.
+- For many more details on specific country actions and achievements see FAO and UNDP project website.